awsdocs/amazon-athena-user-guide/doc_source/geospatial-example-queries.md

-ROW FORMAT SERDE 'com.esri.hadoop.hive.serde.JsonSerde' STORED AS INPUTFORMAT 'com.esri.json.hadoop.EnclosedJsonInputFormat' OUTPUTFORMAT 'org.apache.hadoop.hive.ql.io.HiveIgnoreKeyTextOutputFormat' LOCATION 's3://my-query-log/json'
+ROW FORMAT SERDE 'com.esri.hadoop.hive.serde.JsonSerde' STORED AS INPUTFORMAT 'com.esri.json.hadoop.EnclosedJsonInputFormat' OUTPUTFORMAT 'org.apache.hadoop.hive.ql.io.HiveIgnoreKeyTextOutputFormat' LOCATION 's3://my-query-log/json/';
 ```

 The following code example uses the `CROSS JOIN` function for the two tables created earlier\.
 Additionally, for both tables, it uses `ST_CONTAINS` and asks for counties whose boundaries include a geographical location of the earthquakes, specified with `ST_POINT`\.
-It then groups such counties by name, orders them by count, and returns them\.
+It then groups such counties by name, orders them by count, and returns them in descending order\.

 ```
 SELECT counties.name,